ESR Supervisory Team

 Dr Marcel Scheideler

-Marcel Scheideler is Head of the Division Adipose Tissue Biology at the Institute for Diabetes and Cancer (IDC), Helmholtz Center Munich, Germany.
-He studied in Mainz, Germany, and Toronto, Canada, completed his PhD from University of Mainz, Germany, spent his postdoctoral studies at Graz University of Technology, Austria, and completed there his habilitation.
+Marcel Scheideler is Head of the Project Management Office (PMO) at the Institute for Diabetes and Cancer (IDC), Helmholtz Center Munich, Germany.
+He studied in Mainz, Germany, and Toronto, Canada, completed his PhD from University of Mainz, Germany, spent his postdoctoral studies at Graz University of Technology, Austria, completed there his habilitation and became Head of the Division Adipose Tissue Biology at the IDC.
 He gained ample experience of fat cell biology, including white and brown adipocyte development and function, transcriptome analysis and regulatory networks of mRNAs and microRNAs.
-He has published more than 50 papers in peer-reviewed journals, 8 book chapters, filed 2 patent applications with one of them issued.
+He has published more than 65 papers in peer-reviewed journals, 9 book chapters, filed 2 patent applications with one of them issued.

 Dr Natalia Pellegata